-The Fund's investment objective is long term total return to be achieved by investing at least 90% of the Fund's assets in equities and equity-related securities of companies listed, incorporated or domiciled in Asia Pacific countries (excluding Japan) or companies that derive a significant proportion of their revenues or profits from Asia Pacific countries (excluding Japan) operations or have a significant proportion of their assets there.
+The Fund's investment objective is long term total return to be achieved by investing at least 70% of the Fund's assets in equities and equity-related securities of companies listed globally, including Emerging Market countries, whose business models are focused on/and or benefit from all forms of innovation.

 The Fund is actively managed.
-The Fund aims to outperform the MSCI AC Asia Pacific ex Japan Index (USD) benchmark before charges.
+The Fund aims to outperform the MSCI AC World (USD) benchmark before charges.
 The benchmark is also used as a reference point for portfolio construction and as a basis for setting risk constraints, but does not incorporate any sustainable criteria.

 In order to achieve its objective, the Fund will take positions whose weightings diverge from the benchmark and may invest in securities which are not included in the benchmark.
 The investments of the Fund may deviate significantly from the components of and their respective weightings in the benchmark.
-Due to the active and sustainable nature of the management process, the Fund's performance profile may deviate significantly from that of the benchmark.
+Due to the active nature of the management process, the Fund's performance profile may deviate significantly from that of the benchmark.